Hyperbolic triangulations and discrete random graphs: Experimental results

 \section{Experimental results}

 We have implemented the log-likelihood and local search algorithms outlined in the previous section, and conducted experiments on real world network data.
-The implementation is based on the routines implemented for HyperRogue \cite{hyperdev}.
-The source code, data, and experimental results are available at \url{http://www.mimuw.edu.pl/~erykk/dhrg-v2.zip}; here, we present a short summary of the results.
+More details are in the Appendix, and the results are included with our implementation \cite{explorable}.

 {\bf Facebook social circle network.} First, we test our model on a relatively small network.
 We have chosen the Facebook social circle network, coming from the SNAP database \cite{snapnets} and included with the hyperbolic embedder implementing the algorithm by Bl\"asius et al \cite{tobias}, which we will refer to as BFKL.
 This network has $N=4039$ nodes and $M=88234$ edges.
 BFKL has mapped this graph to the hyperbolic plane, using parameters $R=12.576$, $\alpha=0.755$, $T=0.1$.
 We have computed the log-likelihood as $L_1=-516534$.
 This looks extremely bad at first, as it is worse than the log-likelihood of the trivial model where each edge exists with probability $M/{N \choose 2}$, which is $L_0=-487133$; however, this is because the influence of the parameter $T$ on the quality of the embedding is small \cite{hypermap}, and thus BFKL uses a small value of $T=0.1$, which does not necessarily correspond to the network.
 The best log-likelihood of $L_2=-176132$ is obtained for $R_2=11.09358$ and $T_2=0.54336$.